Fastly is required for Adobe Commerce on cloud infrastructure Staging and Production environments.

 For Starter Production only:

-These are the default pre-production URLs available after your project is provisioned.
+These default pre-production URLs are available after your project is provisioned.
 The value for

 "your-domain" is the domain name you specified during the onboarding process.

 You cannot specify a custom domain for a non-production environment on Starter projects.

 To route traffic from your store URLs to the Fastly service update your DNS configuration.
 When you update the configuration, Adobe automatically provisions the required SSL/TLS certificates and uploads them to your Cloud environments.
 This provisioning can take up to 12 hours.